McCain Foods Acquires Scelta Products

 The acquisition will fuel future growth in the global prepared appetizers market to meet customer and consumer demand

 TORONTO, Sept.
-13, 2022 /PRNewswire/ -- McCain Foods has acquired Scelta Products, adding the Netherlands-based producer of frozen foods to its growing family of delicious, prepared vegetable appetizer product offerings.
+13, 2022 /CNW/ - McCain Foods has acquired Scelta Products, adding the Netherlands-based producer of frozen foods to its growing family of delicious, prepared vegetable appetizer product offerings.

 The deal closed on September 8, 2022 and represents a significant investment that will fuel McCain's growth and expansion in the frozen vegetable appetizer space.